-Confused about the recent dramatic changes in your Google Analytics data?
-Wondering “Why is my site traffic down?” or “Why has my site geo traffic changed?”
+If you’ve been conducting site traffic analysis you’ve probably noticed some big changes in your Google Analytics data.
+You’re likely wondering “Why is my site traffic down?” or “Why has my site geo traffic changed?”

 These differences are related to the two latest Apple iOS updates and how they affect Safari users’ privacy.
 While these updates are permanent, you can adapt to the new analytics landscape.
 Join our CEO, Ryan Miller, as he discusses how.